samkern108/Capstone-FileSystemGame/FileSystemGame/data/README.txt

 Things are really starting to simmer down, but being a project manager, we're having to reallocate a lot of resources.

-It's weird; someone dies and everything goes insane, but we reshuffle a little and within a week we're back to the same desks, the same schedules, the same company.
+It's weird; someone dies and everything goes insane, but we reshuffle and within a week we're back to the same desks, the same schedules, the same company.
 Pharmatin hasn't changed.
 I suppose it takes a lot of force to move such a giant.

 Well, anyway, thanks again for doing this.
 I was supposed to recover all Pharmatin IP from Jake's computer after he died, but everyone's acting... odd about it.

+It's strange; he's deleted most of his files...
+Pictures, Downloads, Screenshots...
+But some of it's still there.
+Why delete Pictures but keep Receipts?

 I think there's something worth finding on this computer.

 I'm pretending to hold the computer while I search it.
 You're not technically supposed to have this, and the company doesn't know.